jupyter/jupyter/docs/source/glossary.rst

    conda
-       The package management tool for Anaconda, which allows for easy installation of Python libraries and other tools into an environment.
+       The package management tool for Anaconda, which allows for easy installation of Python libraries and other tools into an **environment**.

    config
        Refers to the configuration files, and related processes that affect how